GameStop saga makes Wall Street an issue for Biden team

 In addition, much as Facebook and other tech giants provide users’ personal data to online advertisers, platforms like Robinhood give the trading firms data on stocks its users are buying and selling.

-Last year, Robinhood agreed to pay $65 to settle SEC charges of providing misleading or incomplete information on its order-flow payments, its largest revenue source.
+Last year, Robinhood agreed to pay $65 million to settle SEC charges of providing misleading or incomplete information on its order-flow payments, its largest revenue source.

 The practice of firms like Robinhood lending money to customers to make trades, which can fuel trading frenzies by small investors, also will be scrutinized.
 Questions also will be raised on whether the SEC’s existing rules on market manipulation are sufficient.